Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources site for violinists.

 According to Lynne Denig of chinrests.com, there should be “a gap of about one finger-width between the top of the [chin] rest and the jaw when the eyes are looking forward.”

-A chin rest that is too high will strain the neck as the player cannot release the natural weight of the skull onto the chin rest, something that is crucial to a good violin support.
+A chin rest that is too high will strain the neck as the player cannot release the natural weight of the skull onto the chin rest, something that is crucial to good violin support.

 There are tall chin rests available in the market.
 Alternatively, we can add an extra layer of cork under the feet of the chin rest to lift it higher.

-The shape of the chin rest affects the angle of the head as well as the comfort of the jaw.
-Players will large, round, and fleshy jaws usually prefer flatter and broader chin rest with a lower ridge across the back.
-Players with long and thin face will feel more comfortable with higher ridge and steeper angle.
+Players with large, round, and fleshy jaws usually prefer flatter and broader chin rest with a lower ridge across the back.
+Players with a long and thin face will feel more comfortable with a higher ridge and steeper angle.

 Susan Kempter, the author of How Muscles Learn, emphasized the importance of having the head tilted towards the violin instead of away from the violin.
 A bad head angle is often the result of students trying to look at the fingerboard directly.
-It is important to know that violin-playing is ultimately an aural-kinetic process, where the fingers learn to hit the right note by muscle memory, guided by the ears.
+It is essential to know that violin-playing is ultimately an aural-tactile process, where the fingers learn to hit the right note by muscle memory, guided by the ears.

-A twisted neck can also be the result of the player unabled to find the right alignment between the jaw bone and the ridge of the chin rest.
+A twisted neck can also result from the player being unable to find the proper alignment between the jaw bone and the ridge of the chin rest.
 If we think of the chin as the part of the jaw directly under the nose, the head should be in contact with the chin rest to the left side of the chin (in other words, the left jaw).

-Chin rest can be placed on the side (the plate on the left side, with the feet mounted either on the side or over the tailpiece) or in the center (the plate on top of the tailpiece, with the feet mounted over the tailpiece).
+The chin rest can be placed on the side (the plate on the left side, with the feet, mounted either on the side or over the tailpiece) or in the center (the plate on top of the tailpiece, with the feet, mounted over the tailpiece).

 © 2017 Goh Tong Keat